Via mail (postage is already printed on the envelope provided)

 Under Wisconsin law, voters do not need a reason or excuse, such as being out of town on Election Day, to vote absentee.
 Any voter who prefers to vote by absentee ballot may request one.
 You have several options for requesting an absentee ballot and casting your vote.
 You must be a registered voter to request an absentee ballot and you must show acceptable Photo ID before you can receive an absentee ballot.
 Please check your registration status at My Vote Wisconsin.

-In-person absentee voting (also known as Early Voting) in the City of Waukesha begins two weeks prior to the Election (no weekends) and is located at the Waukesha City Hall located at 201 Delafield Street.
-You will need to show acceptable Photo ID.
-More information about Photo ID can be found by going towww.bringit.wi.gov
+In- Person Absentee Voting (often referred to as Early Voting) will take place at City Hall, 201 Delafield St. You will need to show acceptable Photo ID.
+More information about Photo ID can be found by going towww.bringit.wi.gov.

 Please see the chart below for in-person absentee voting dates and times.